Create a Vista Domain User

 • Set users up individually in SQL Server with a domain user (DOMAINNAME\Windows Account).

-The steps below create a domain login name using the VA User Profile form.
+The following steps create a domain login name for the user using the VA User Profile form.
 If you are setting up access for the user on the database at the SQL level individually, you can do that either before or after performing these steps.

 To set up a domain user in the VA User Profile form:

-2. In the User Name field, enter the user name that will be used when this user logs in as a domain user (e.g. DOMAINNAME\username).
+3. On the Info tab, in the User Name field, enter the user name for the domain user (e.g. DOMAINNAME\username).
 You can also press F4, select the System Users option, and select the user from the list.

 For more information, see User Name.

-3. Enter any necessary information for the user, making sure to customize the security setup as applicable.
-See Set Up Vista Users in VA User Profile for more information.
+5. Enter any additional information for the user, making sure to customize the security setup as applicable.
+See Create a Vista SQL User in VA User Profile for more information.

 When the user logs in using the domain user option, the system uses their Windows password.